MalayNagda/AI-Final-Project/README.md

 We present our results in terms of the number of nodes expanded for reaching the goal state, time taken (in seconds) to plan a path to the goal state and the final score achieved in the Pacman domain.

 ## Getting Started
 You can download project on your local machine for further development and testing.
-See Running the tests for instructions on replicating our reults.
+See Running the tests section for instructions on replicating our reults.

-The three algorithms implemented can be found in search.py within the search folder.
+The code for three algorithms implemented can be found in search.py within the search folder.
-The different mazes can be found in layouts folder within the search folder.
+The files for different mazes can be found in layouts folder within the search folder.

 ## Running the tests
 We have used Linux environment for this project.
 The corresponding commands for running the tests are given below.